TangoGibbons/ES6-Logger/README.md

 This method sets the globalLogLevel.
 You can set the globalLogLevel, then change it later, but all requests to generate a log message will use the most recently set globalLogLevel.
 A request to generate a specific log message must include a messageLogLevel.
 The messageLogLevel is compared to the globalLogLevel to determine if a log message will be generated.

 Other logger solutions use the term "filter" when referring to the realtionship between the messageLogLevel and globalLogLevel.
-For es6-logger, filter is not the right verb because a log entry is not generated if the messageLogLevel for a given request is less than the globalLogLevel you set.
-The verb 'filter', however, implies all log messages are generated and possibly not shown.
-However, es6-logger simply does not generated a log message if the messageLogLevel is less than the globalLogLevel.
+For tango-es6-logger, filter is not the right verb because a log entry is not generated if the messageLogLevel for a given request is less than the globalLogLevel you set.
+The verb 'filter' implies all log messages are generated and possibly not shown.
+However, tango-es6-logger simply does not generated a log message if the messageLogLevel is less than the globalLogLevel.

 3) logIt(messageLogLevel, logMessage)